Diadora: Fire and Ice — A Vertical Video Case Study

 Guidelines for Vertical

-As I flipped some of these traditionally horizontal guidelines on their head I quickly realized that while some of them work others don’t quite work.
-Two reasons: safe regions for application interface design and the nature of our eyes to scan vertical content from top to bottom.
+As I flipped some of these traditionally horizontal guidelines I quickly realized that while some of them work others don’t quite work.
+Two reasons: safe regions for application interface design and our nature to scan vertical content from top to bottom.

 Here are my vertical video overlay guides (PNG):